sasagawa888/deeppipe2/README.md

 - full    convert from image of CNN to matrix for DNN.

 for debug
-- analizer(n)  calculate max min avarage of data and display n max min avarage
+- analizer(n)  calculate max min average of data and display n max min average
 - visualizer(n,c)  display a data(n th, c channel) as graphics